Si-YuWang/Game_Snakes/README.md

-# Game
+# Game Snakes
 C++ Homework.

-To practise using git.
+A simple implementation of Snake in C++.